 Moore was greatly affected by his experiences of the First and Second World Wars.
 'The Falling Warrior' conjures up the moment of agony just before death.

-Moore was fascinated with the heroes of Greek mythology, and the scenes of combat often seen on Ancient Greek pottery may also have been a source of inspiration.
-In Moore's work, however, male figures are represented in defensive poses and bear no relation to masculine strength.
-Instead they seem to allude to the failure of brute force.
+Moore was fascinated with the heroes of Greek mythology.
+The scenes of combat often seen on Ancient Greek pottery may also have been a source of inspiration.

 Moore was extraordinarily skilled in blending abstract elements with figurative ones.
 In 'The Falling Warrior' the human body is easily recognisable, yet details are excluded and the head resembles a stone.
 Moore regarded the head as the most important part of a piece of sculpture: " It is because of the head's importance that I often reduce it in size to make the rest more monumental ".